swing-research/icecream/README.md

   --batch-size 8
 ```

 This will train the model using the two tomograms `tomogram_0.mrc` and `tomogram_1.mrc` with tilt angles specified in `angles.tlt`.
 The reconstructions will be saved in the directory `/path/to/save/dir` along with the 'config.json' file containing the training and model parameters.
 The actual model files will be saved in `/path/to/save/dir/models`.
 The training batch size is set to 8.
-You can change other training parameters like the number of epochs, scale, etc.
+You can change other training parameters like the number of epochs, eq_weight, etc.

 ### Using a pre-trained model for initialization